 How I Paid Off My Car A Year Early (Despite Being Laid Off Twice)

-Because I’m not a fan of debt I was determined to pay off my car loan early and I worked hard to try and make that happen.
+Because I’m not a fan of holding on to debt I was determined to pay off that car loan early and I worked hard to make that happen.
 I knew there was no penalty for paying the loan off early so my goal was to pay it off in three years - two years earlier than the end of the loan.
+I knew if I could do that I would be saving money in the long run.

 How I Paid Off My Car a Year Early | A Relaxed Gal